motorcycle 101 guides

 4.1 South Carolina Motorcycle Beginner’s Permit

-You can begin applying for a South Carolina motorcycle beginner’s permit if you are at least 15 years old or above.
+You can begin applying for a South Carolina motorcycle beginner’s permit if you have reached at least 15 years old or older.

-You will have to pay a fee of $2.50 to be issued a South Carolina motorcycle beginner’s permit which is valid for one year.
+You will have to pay a fee of $2.50 to be given a South Carolina motorcycle beginner’s permit which is valid for one year.

 To be given the permit, you must complete the following tasks and fulfill all of the listed criteria: